How to build AI agent business cases that survive board scrutiny

 42% of companies abandoned most AI initiatives in 2025, up from 17% in 2024 (AI Statistics 2025 Industry Analysis).
 That jump created board-level skepticism that requires new justification approaches.
 The question isn't whether AI works anymore.
 The question is whether your business case accounts for the failure modes that killed 42% of initiatives before yours.

-Yet only 39% report an EBIT impact at the enterprise level (McKinsey State of AI 2025).
+Companies spent $37 billion on generative AI in 2025, up 3.2x year over year from $11.5 billion in 2024 (Menlo Ventures State of Generative AI 2025).
+But 72% of organizations formally measure Gen AI ROI while only 39% report an EBIT impact at the enterprise level (McKinsey State of AI 2025).
 That 33-point gap reveals companies tracking vanity metrics instead of bottom-line business outcomes.

 Autonomous agents require different economic models than AI assistants because they replace entire workflows rather than enhance productivity.
 When QA flow automated testing from Figma designs, the ROI calculation wasn't "time saved per test."
 It was "entire QA workflows eliminated."
 The cost structure and value delivery are fundamentally different.

 Production AI economics must account for architectural rebuild costs, ongoing LLM expenses, and maintenance overhead that demos never show.
-Your business case needs line items for: infrastructure scaling as usage grows, LLM API costs that fluctuate with model updates, engineering time for prompt optimization and error handling, and the hidden cost of false positives that require human intervention.
+Your business case needs line items for infrastructure scaling as usage grows, LLM API costs that can change with model updates, engineering time for prompt tuning and error handling, and the hidden cost of false positives that need human review.
+Most vendor ROI calculators assume everything works perfectly.
+Build yours assuming 30% of early workflows need rework, LLM costs double as you scale, and dedicated engineers are needed for ongoing optimization.
+If the business case still works with those assumptions, it'll survive CFO scrutiny.

 The gap between measuring ROI (72%) and reporting EBIT impact (39%) reveals that most companies track the wrong things.
 They measure productivity gains, response times, and user satisfaction.
 But boards care about revenue impact, cost reduction, and competitive advantage.
 Your business case must bridge that gap by connecting AI metrics directly to P&L outcomes.

-Project conservative EBIT impact with sensitivity analysis for failure scenarios.
 When ReachSocial automated LinkedIn engagement, the business case didn't highlight time saved.
 It highlighted pipeline generated and customer acquisition cost reduced.

 The 42% abandonment rate is causing board doubts.
 But those doubts reward technical leaders who share honest costs and real risk controls.
 The gap between hype and reality is your advantage if you can explain what production AI costs and delivers.
 Most competitors are still stuck in vendor demo cycles, presenting optimistic projections that won't survive the first board question.